arduino/docs-content/content/arduino-cloud/03.cloud-interface/02.variables/variables.md

 ### Television

 CloudTelevision is an automation variable declared automatically in the `thingProperties.h` file as `CloudTelevision variableName;`.
 The example below shows how the CloudTelevision variable (declared with the variableName `tv`) can be used and modified in the sketch.
 The example simulates a remote controller by using an IR receiver to read the signals sent from the a remote controller and save them in arrays of unsigned integers.
-An IR transmitter is then used to send IR signals using the Arduino IoT Cloud.
-To view the full documentation of the project, [you can check this page](https://create.arduino.cc/projecthub/313276/full-control-of-your-tv-using-alexa-and-arduino-iot-cloud-9e7c4d).
+An IR transmitter is then used to send IR signals using the Arduino Cloud.

 Note that the `onTvChange()` function is automatically added and is triggered whenever the value of the tv variable is updated in the Cloud.